-Looking for a fun craft idea to try out with the kids?
-How about these super cute DIY pencil toppers projects.
+Are you looking for a fun craft idea to try out with the kids?
+How about these super cute DIY pencil toppers projects?
 Check out the tutorials and try making a few more by yourself.

-Tutorial 1: Make Monster Pencil Toppers – Fun Craft!
+Tutorial 1: How to Make Monster Pencil Toppers

 A great craft project to teach the kids easy and simple hand-stitching; and keeping the pencils safe with these cute monsters protecting them 🙂